nasirkhan07/Pokemon-store/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 ## assignment progress

-I could not find enough time to complete all the acceptance criteria's(sort /refresh persist).
+I could not find enough time to complete all the acceptance criteria's(sort /refresh persist) and write tests.
 I spent around 3 hrs in total. to build and run follow the abbove links/descriptions.
 1. clone this codebase
 2. Navigate to src folder